 Before Dorothy was born, I worked in Manchester.
 I spent alot of time wandering around the city’s vintage shops, sipping tea in quaint cafes and pretending I knew a thing or two about jazz.
 For a vintage girl, Manchester is a great place to call home.

 For the past couple of years I’ve been an absentee member of the Manchester vintage scene, so last week I spent the day pretending to be a vintage tourist.
 I visited my old stomping ground and found out what I’ve been missing.
-I had to cut the visit short as the weather caused all the trains to be cancelled.
-To be honest I’ll be booking a serviced apartments for my next visit to Manchester.

 Of course I was expecting some good strong Mancunian weather, but nothing quite prepared me for the torrential downpour that greeted me!